 Commercial bonds, also known as business bonds or surety bonds, guarantee that a contractor will fulfill the obligations of their contract.
-Bonds are often required by governments, entities, and legislation, and can help establish credibility by guaranteeing that work will be performed properly, on time, and in accordance to local, state, and federal laws and regulations.
+Bonds are often required by governments, entities, and legislation, and can help establish credibility by guaranteeing that work will be performed properly, on time, and in accordance with local, state, and federal laws and regulations.

 There are three parties involved in the bond process:

 - The principal – the party being contracted to perform work

 - The obligee – the party that is requiring the bond

 - The surety – the bond issuer who guarantees the performance of the principal

 In the event that the principal defaults or otherwise fails to perform the work that they were contracted for, the obligee can file a claim with the surety.